-But I recently started making these for breakfast and they are the perfect, single serving omelet!
-Pair with a piece of whole grain toast or some fresh fruit and you have a lovely breakfast for one.
+But I recently started making a one egg omelet for breakfast and they are the perfect, single-serving omelet!
+Pair your egg omelet with a piece of whole grain toast or some fresh fruit and you have a lovely breakfast for one.

 Plus, it saves on the budget if you are eating 1 egg rather than 2 or 3.
 Eggs have really gone up in price!

 Eggs are truly a complete and wonderful protein.
 Mix in a little cheese for flavor and plenty of veggies and you’ve got a really complete, tasty breakfast.
 For a one egg omelet, use the following options for adding veggies: